thedmaj/plaid-solution-guide/README.md

 **AI-Powered Solution Guide Creation for Sales Engineers**

-A sophisticated application that combines the power of AskBill MCP service, Knowledge Templates, and Claude AI to generate comprehensive, accurate solution guides for Plaid's customers.
-Designed specifically for Sales Engineers to quickly create professional documentation and implementation guides.
+An application that combines the power of AskBill MCP service, Knowledge Templates, and Claude AI to rapidly generate comprehensive solution guides.
+Designed specifically for Sales Engineers to quickly create bespoke PreSales assets and documentation.

 ## 🚀 Overview

-The Plaid Solution Guide Generator is an intelligent assistant that helps Sales Engineers create detailed, accurate solution guides by leveraging three key technologies:
+The Plaid Solution Guide Generator is an intelligent assistant that helps Sales Engineers create solution guides by leveraging three key technologies:

 - **AskBill MCP Service**: Real-time access to current Plaid documentation
-- **Knowledge Templates**: Expert-curated, authoritative content for specific use cases
+- **Knowledge Templates**: Expert-curated, authoritative content for specific use cases that override the AskBill MCP Service when used
+- **Format Templates**: Override the system prompt default format and create your own templates for AI instructions for each section
 - **Claude AI**: Intelligent content generation and enhancement

 ## 🎯 Key Features

-### ✨ **Intelligent Content Generation**
-- **Auto-Generated Solution Guides**: Creates comprehensive guides based on customer requirements
-- **Smart Title Generation**: Automatically generates descriptive titles like "Identity Verification" or "Plaid Link + Auth Integration"
-- **Real-time Documentation**: Always uses the latest Plaid API documentation via AskBill

-### 📝 **Template System**
-- **Knowledge Templates**: Pre-validated expert content for complex implementations
-- **Format Templates**: Standardized structures for consistent documentation
-- **Custom Templates**: Create and save your own reusable templates

 ### 🔄 **Response Modes**
 - **Chat Only Mode**: Standard conversational responses
-- **Merge Response Mode**: Automatically merges responses into living documents
+- **Merge Response Mode**: Automatically merges responses into a session artifact in markdown format
 - **Artifact Creation**: Generates standalone documents that can be exported

 ### 🎨 **Advanced Features**
 - **Session Workspaces**: Organize related artifacts and conversations
 - **Version Control**: Track changes and updates to solution guides
 - **Smart Merging**: Intelligently combine new information with existing content
-- **Export Capabilities**: Download guides in multiple formats
+- **Export Capabilities**: Download or copy/paste artifacts

 ## 🧠 How It Works